infinityworks/101-Sessions/sessions/Snowflake-100/101/03-installing-snowsql/README.md

-# Installing the Snowsql CLI
+# Installing the SnowSQL CLI
-You'll need to [download Snowflake's CLI](https://docs.snowflake.com/en/user-guide/snowsql-install-config.html#installing-snowsql), snowsql.
+For the next sections you'll need [Snowflake's CLI](https://docs.snowflake.com/en/user-guide/snowsql-install-config.html#installing-snowsql), snowsql; download it from their website or use a package manager.

-If you're a Mac user and use the package manager Homebrew:
+If you're a Mac user and use Homebrew:

     brew cask install snowflake-snowsql